Famous people from North East England of the past and present

 Goal Guy Gurney

-Footballer born Silksworth, Sunderland, Gurney is the all time highest goalscorer for his home town club with 204 goals in 348 appearances.
+Footballer born in Silksworth, Sunderland, Gurney is the all time highest goalscorer for his home town club with 204 goals in 348 appearances.

 Hadaway and Write